The Culture of Algorithmic Models: Advancing the Historical Epistemology of Artificial Intelligence

 Introduction

 The project proposes an alternative epistemology of artificial intelligence (AI).
 It argues that what is at stake in AI is not its similarity to human rationality (anthropomorphism), but its epistemic difference.
+Rather than speculating in the abstract on whether a machine can “think”, the project addresses a historical question: What is the logical and technical form of the current paradigm of AI, machine learning, and what is its origin?

 Historical Context

-The project traces the origins of machine learning back to the invention of algorithmic modelling (more precisely, algorithmic statistical modelling) that took shape in the artificial neural networks research of the mid-1950s.
+The project traces the origins of machine learning back to the invention of algorithmic modelling (more precisely, algorithmic statistical modelling) that took shape in the artificial neural networks research of the mid 1950s.
 It records that a coherent history and epistemology of this groundbreaking artefact is still missing.

 Objectives